doubtfire-lms/doubtfire-deploy/README.md

 docker compose up -d
 ```

 Use `docker compose logs -f` to follow startup.
+The application can take up to
+30 seconds to start.

 ### Initialise a new database